TuragaLab/flybody/README.md

    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/your/path/to/miniconda3/envs/flybody/lib
    ```

-3. You may want to run `pytest` to test the main aspects of the `flybody` installation.
+3. You may want to run `pytest` to test the main components of the `flybody` installation.

 ## Citing `flybody`
 ```